Join as a special member! 🛒 Visit Shop Gotta-havs

 Music clipart on Royal Icing Flooding page at WeCookiers.com

 Focus on the work at hand.
-Be detailed oriented.
+Be detail-oriented.
 It's when you pay attention to the fine details that it catapults you into a pro-level decorator.
 I can't say it enough:

-Keep in mind, that this is an A-Z sugar cookies site.
+Keep in mind that this is an A-Z sugar cookie site.
 Thus, we are starting at the very beginning.
-If you are more advanced, please be patient as this site is developing.
-You can click ahead to Cookie Decorating Techniques if you like.
+You can click ahead to Cookie Decorating Techniques, if you like.

-Also, just because this is the way I decorate, does not mean it’s the best or only way.
-Don’t be afraid to think outside of the box.
+Also, just because this is the way I decorate does not mean it’s the best or only way.
+Don’t be afraid to think outside the box.

-Set the tip down on the cookie to start and raise the tip about ½” to 1" away from the surface.
+Lightly touch the tip down on the cookie to start, and raise the tip about ½” to 1" away from the surface.
 Whatever you are comfortable with.

 You need to be aware of the steady squeeze of the bag as you move it along.
 Nice steady pressure.

-As you come near meeting the starting point, let up on the squeezing so there isn’t a glob when you meet it.
-This is where your scribe or toothpick will come in handy.
+As you come back to the starting point, begin releasing the squeeze so there isn’t a glob when you meet it.
+This is where your scribe will come in handy.

 The royal icing may need to be smoothed out a little when the two ends meet.